STadas/space-mission-sim-vis/README.md

   - playback interface

 ## Dependencies
-The only real dependency is Qt 5.15.2, though a threads (and winsock2 for Windows) library should also be present on the system (which usually is by default).
+The only real dependency is Qt 5.15.2, though a threads (and winsock2 for Windows) library should also be present on the system, which usually is by default.

 ## Building
 ```bash